-Iberdrola RECs Contract
+F. Avangrid RECs Contract

 BVES determined it would seek a REC-only contract to meet its RPS requirements after the termination of the LACSD contract.
 As the result of a June 2012 solicitation, BVES entered into a ten-year contract with Iberdrola Renewables, LLC (now called Avangrid Renewables, LLC or “Avangrid”) for RECs.
 On July, 2013, the Commission approved the Avangrid contract through Resolution E-4604.

-The costs of the Iberdrola RECs contract for the Review Period are set forth below.
-As discussed in Section B. above, the contract costs shown in Table 2.7 below reflect the total cost of RECs purchased under the contract with Avangrid, while values shown in Table 2.1 show the value of RECs that were retired for RPS compliance purposes.
+The costs of the Avangrid RECs contract for the Review Period are set forth below.
+The contract costs shown in Table 2.9 below reflect the total cost of RECs purchased under the contract with Avangrid, while values shown in Table 2.1 show the value of RECs that were retired for RPS compliance purposes.

-Table 2.7
+Table 2.9